Marc Almond

 What is your view on civil partnerships?
 Could you imagine tying the knot yourself one day?

 One thing I loved about being gay was I didn't have to do the things heterosexuals do, like getting married or having children.
 It just feels a bit 'establishment' to me, something the government would want you to do to keep tabs on you and make you confirm.
 Something that imitates an acceptable heterosexual lifestyle that's palatable to middle England.
 Having said that, I appreciate that it's just not for me.
 It's great that we live in a culture that allows gay couples the freedom to choose.
 Gay people should have that right and how dare others, especially religious nutters, deny us that.
 I think there's definitely a case for a gay couple to have a legal binding document - couples who may have been together a long time and want to legally protect their assets or simply to express their love and protect their partner's rights.
 Most of the time I don't see the point in heterosexual marriage either.
 People get married too quickly sometimes and, I feel, just for effect.
 It has no strong foundation and generally ends in divorce or unhappiness.
 Once it's legally binding, it creates a minefield of problems.
-I'm just too 'Old School' - I still prefer being called homosexual to gay.
+I'm just too 'Old School' - I still prefer being called

 What do you think of the Top 40 these days?
 Are there any mainstream acts that you enjoy?